mixmastamyk/console/docs/additional.rst

 Behind the scenes in
 :mod:`console.core`
-you've been working with two main parent classes of those in :mod:`console.style`:
+you've been working with the two main parent classes of those in :mod:`console.style`:

 .. rubric:: Palette Builders: